Last Updated on April 19, 2022 by Grow with Bovees

 Tips to Keep Your Potting Soil Fresh

-- One method of keeping the potting soil healthy when it is potted with a plant is to flush it every month.
+- One method of keeping the potting mix healthy — whether it is your own potting mix or store bought — when it is potted with a plant, is to flush it every month.
 Simply place the pot in a sink or take it outside and run water from a hose or tap directly into the pot.

 - Allow the old potting soil to dry completely before you store it.
 You can store unopened bags of potting soil in a storage container in a dry location

 Can You Revive Old Potting Soil?

 If you have an opened bag of potting soil or an unopened one that you bought, stored and forgot about, then there are ways by which you can rejuvenate and renew the soil.

 However, before using the soil, you must ensure that it has not expired, gone bad or is infested with insects or fungus, in which case, it is better to throw away the potting soil.